pureconfig/pureconfig/README.md

 - Should default values in case class fields be applied when its respective config key is missing?

-By default, `pureconfig`:
+By default, PureConfig:

 - expects config keys to be written in kebab case (such as `my-field`) and the associated field names are written in camel case (such as `myField`);
 - allows unknown keys;
 - uses the default values when a key is missing.

-All of these assumptions can be overriden by putting an implicit `ProductHint` - an object that "hints" `pureconfig` on how to best derive converters for products in scope.
+All of these assumptions can be overridden by putting an implicit `ProductHint` - an object that "hints" PureConfig on how to best derive converters for products in scope.

 ### Field mappings

-In case the naming convention you use in your configuration files differs from the default one, `pureconfig` allows you to define proper mappings.
+In case the naming convention you use in your configuration files differs from the default one, PureConfig allows you to define proper mappings.
 A mapping between different naming conventions is done using a `ConfigFieldMapping` object, with which one can construct a `ProductHint`.
 The `ConfigFieldMapping` trait has a single `apply` method that maps field names in Scala objects to